Shaw Farm, Windsor: Victorian era

 By 1862, the year following Albert's death, the farm amounted to 308 acre, of which 102 acre was used for arable crops and the remainder as pasture.
 The farm was worked by six pairs of plough horses and employed thirty men full time, with more on a seasonal basis.
 A painting of the farm in this period is held by the Royal Collection Trust.

 The farm was used to house a number of exotic livestock gifted to the queen.
 This included Zebu cattle presented by the Maharajah of Mysore in 1862, Zulu cattle from Garnet Wolseley, 1st Viscount Wolseley, in 1880, wild boar sent from Sandringham by Edward, Prince of Wales, and a kangaroo.
 The farmhouse contained a suite of rooms for Victoria from which she could directly enter the poultry department.

 Recent history

 The site remains an active farm.
 During the state funeral of Elizabeth II on 19 September 2022, the procession to Windsor Castle began from the Shaw Farm gate on Albert Road, where it was joined by the state hearse carrying the Queen's coffin from London.
+The gate is regularly used by Prince William and his family who live at nearby Adelaide Cottage.
+On the night of 13 October 2024 Shaw Farm was subject to a burglary, with a pick-up truck and quad bike stolen from a barn on the site and the farm gate destroyed in their getaway.